Performance Responses To Competition Across Skill-Levels In Rank Order Tournaments: Field Evidence and Implications For

 Harvard Business School Technology & Operations Mgt.
 Unit Working Paper No. 14-014

 Tournaments are widely used in the economy to organize production and innovation.
-We study individual contestant-level data on 2,775 contestants in 755 software algorithm design contests with random assignment.
-The performance response to added contestants varies non-monotonically across contestants of different abilities, precisely conforming to theory predictions.
-Most participants respond negatively to competition, while the highest-skilled contestants respond positively.
+We study individual data on 2,775 contestants in 755 software algorithm development contests with random assignment.
+The performance response to added contestants varies non-monotonically across contestants of different abilities, precisely conforming to theoretical predictions.
+Most participants respond negatively, while the highest-skilled contestants respond positively.
 In counterfactual simulations, we interpret a number of tournament design policies (number of competitors, prize allocation and structure, number of divisions, open entry) and assess their effectiveness in shaping optimal tournament outcomes for a designer.

 Number of Pages in PDF File: 51